 Abstraction

-As the first decades of the 20th century unfolded in Europe and America, painting grew less realistic.
+As the first decades of the 20th century unfolded in Europe and North America, painting grew less realistic.
 Abstraction is about painting the essence of a subject as the artist interprets it, rather than the visible details.
-A painter may reduce the subject to its dominant colors, shapes, or patterns, as Pablo Picasso did with his famous mural of three musicians.
+A painter may reduce the subject to its dominant colors, shapes, or patterns, as Pablo Picasso did with his famous mural, "Three Musicians."
 The performers, all sharp lines and angles, don't look the least bit real, yet there's no doubt who they are.

-Or an artist might remove the subject from its context or enlarge its scale, as Georgia O'Keeffe did in her work.
+An artist might also remove the subject from its context or enlarge its scale, as Georgia O'Keeffe did in her work.
 Her flowers and shells, stripped of their fine detail and floating against abstract backgrounds, can resemble dreamy landscapes.

 Abstract